-Unlike credit cards which regularly expire or have the number changed after a suspected fraud attempt, your customers’ bank account and routing number will likely remain the same for years.
+Unlike credit cards that regularly expire or have the number changed after a suspected fraud attempt, your customers’ bank account and routing number will likely remain the same for years.
 This means you won’t have to chase down updated payment information.
 You’ll save time on manual operations tasks by letting customers set up ACH on their own.
-Make manual bill pay a thing of the past!

 Is ACH Processing Worth It?

 For example, say a marketing agency has 10 clients that are billed $2,000 each per month.
 With most credit card processors, there would be a 2.9% + .30¢ fee to process each transaction.
 At this rate, it would cost your business $583 a month to process these invoices through traditional credit card processing.

-With Fattmerchant’s ACH Payment Processing, you would only pay $51.50 to process the same 10 payments.
-That’s a savings of over $530 a month and over $6,300 a year.
+With Stax, you would only pay $100 to process the same 10 payments.
+That’s a savings of over $483 a month and almost $5,800 a year.
 We know for small and medium-sized businesses, every penny counts – and that’s a lot of pennies.

 How Do I Get ACH Payment Processing?

 You can access ACH Payment Processing and all of its benefits through a payment processor.
 Payment processors facilitate the actual payment and deposit the money directly into your account.
-Using ACH Payment Processing, instead of traditional credit card processing, lowers your overall processing costs.
+Using this, instead of traditional credit card processing, lowers your overall processing costs.

-Fattmerchant is a subscription-based ACH Payment Processor.
+Stax is a subscription-based ACH Payment Processor.
 With a subscription-based payment processor, you’ll pay a one-time transaction fee no matter how big the transaction is.
-Whether your customers need one-time payment or recurring billing, Fattmerchant can handle all of your payment processing needs.
+Whether your customers need one-time payment or recurring billing, Stax can handle all of your payment processing needs.
 You can easily set up ACH through a virtual terminal and accurately track your payments.

-Fattmerchant customers can email or call their account manager and request to turn on ACH Payment Processing.
-Customers can also do this by logging into the Omni dashboard and clicking on the Apps section.
+Stax customers can contact an account manager and request to turn on ACH Payment Processing.
+Customers can also do this by logging into the Stax dashboard and clicking on the Apps section.
 Find and click the ACH app and click the Contact button to reach our support team.